PROFESSIONAL HEADSHOTS FOR A NEW CORPORATE CULTURE – 11.14.19

 Millennials appear to make up the majority of their employees, with a smattering of GenX's and some boomers.
 With an open-plan workspace and casual atmosphere, the office has a comfortable social aspect that inspires innovation.
 Meals are catered so everyone eats together.
-Their t-shirts sport the company mascot, which is a simple illustrated robot on a new employee's shirt.
-But if that employee sticks around for a while, their shirt-bot gets an upgrade: a ray gun or jet pack.
+Their T-shirts sport the company mascot, which is a simple illustrated robot for a new employee.
+But if employees stick around for a while, their shirt-bot gets an upgrade like a ray gun or jet pack.

 As with so many of the new breed of high-tech companies, their culture is their product.
 The employees and their collective brain power is what makes DataRobot a force.
 Often, headshots like these illustrate a culture and help sell the company to potential recruits.

 So how do you make headshots like this happen?
-You skip the ties, stuffy studio lighting, and dappled backdrops.
 You simplify the production.
 You let personalities and great attitudes take center stage.
 You maintain the highest standards of quality and the lowest confines of formality.